Planning for Full Global Digital Carnet Adoption by 2028

 Scan the QR code or enter the ID and PIN

-The carnet then appears in the Wallet, ready for use
+The carnet then appears in the app, ready for use

-Managing the Wallet includes deleting carnets once they are no longer required.
+Managing the app includes deleting carnets once they are no longer required.
 Removing inactive carnets maintains security and supports faster, paperless processing.

 Creating Travels (Digital Declarations)